yorktips/ScheduleEmailSending/README.md

    send_cc VARCHAR(100)  NULL,
    send_bcc VARCHAR(100) NULL,
    email_body_type VARCHAR(10) NULL,  -- html or text
-   schedule_type VARCHAR(20) NOT NULL,  -- hourly, daily, monthly, yearly, onetime schedule_time VARCHAR(20) NOT NULL, -- when to send the email. send_to_type VARCHAR(20) NOT NULL,  -- how to get the email list. "sql" or just leave empty send_to_list VARCHAR(4000) NULL, -- use email(fanw@gmail.com) directly or variable<#email#>
+   schedule_type VARCHAR(20) NOT NULL,  -- hourly, daily, weekly, monthly, yearly, onetime schedule_time VARCHAR(20) NOT NULL, -- when to send the email. send_to_type VARCHAR(20) NOT NULL,  -- how to get the email list. "sql" or just leave empty send_to_list VARCHAR(4000) NULL, -- use email(fanw@gmail.com) directly or variable<#email#>